minjun0622/MKS22X-FinalProject/README.md

 5/22/19
 Had to fix the files since we were using different tabs.
 The main file is now the SnakeMaze one.

+5/28/19
+Changed up the colors for the Maze and made the snake colors a bit more vivid and changing.
+Made a coordinates.txt to type out coordinates for the game walls in there.
+Reads file and loops through each coordinate and places a wall at that place in the map.

+5/29/19
+Using coordinates.txt to make the map.
+Planning out the design